-Coral Snakes: Brightly Banded and Highly Venomous
+Coral Snake: Brightly Banded and Highly Venomous

 Coral snake

 The eastern coral snake (Micrurus fulvius) is highly venomous and lives in a variety of habitats throughout the southeastern United States.
 The scarlet snake (Cemophora coccinea) and scarlet kingsnake (Lampropeltis elapsoides) have similar color bands, but are harmless mimics.
-Mark Kostich/Getty Images

 Advertisement

 Coral snakes are separated into two groups: Old World (found in Asia) and New World (found in the Americas).
 "New World coral snakes are found from southern Arizona continuously through to Florida along the southeastern U.S.," says Ian Recchio, curator of reptiles and amphibians at the Los Angeles Zoo, by email.
-"There are three species that occur in the U.S.: the Arizona (or Sonoran) coral snake, Texas coral snake and Eastern coral snake.
-But coral snake diversity reaches its apex in Latin America, which has well over 100 species!"

 "All coral snakes are slender, shiny skinned with small eyes," Recchio says.
 "They are all highly venomous and possess a neurotoxic venom.
 Many are brightly colored and banded in pattern.
 Red is a common color of many coral snakes, and most are small under 12 inches (30.48 cm), but a few can reach over 24 inches (61 centimeters)."